 99 games out of 100 would have used that sequence to tutorialize the game’s shooting mechanics, but for The Last of Us, it’s crucially important that the game’s first violent act not only makes the player feel powerless (a major theme of the gameplay), but also establishes the impact such violence has on the characters as we first meet them.
 Joel is not some preternatural badass, or an ex-military man; he’s a soccer dad, and having to take the life of someone, even to protect his daughter, scares the hell out of him.
 That need to protect Sarah then becomes the drive for the action through the remainder of the prologue; while trying to get the pair out of town in a truck, Tommy attempts to pull over and pickup a stranded family (including a child), but Joel orders his younger brother to ignore them.
 Rather than providing the player the chance to apply their own moral leanings to the scenario, the sequence takes Joel’s established goal, and begins to clarify what it is he’s willing to do to achieve it, deepening our understanding of him.

-By refracting Joel’s choices through the viewpoint of Sarah, the game is able to both amplify the terror of the situation, but also distance us from Joel in an extremely important way.
-The player and Joel are two separate entities: you can relate to him, you can empathize with him, but you are not him, and he is not you.
-For Joel to be a fully realized character, it is not the player’s job to determine his story; you are an observer, a guest who’s been invited to share in the story he is a part of.
-The pain and heartache that Joel faces is his to experience, and yours to interpret.
+By refracting Joel’s choices through the viewpoint of Sarah, the game is able to both amplify the terror of the situation, while also distancing the player from Joel in key ways.
+The player and Joel are established as two separate entities: you can relate to him, you can empathize with him, but you are not him, and he is not you.
+For Joel to be a fully-realized character, it is not the player’s responsibility to determine his story; you are an observer, a guest who has been invited to share in the story Joel is a part of.
+The pain and loss that Joel faces is his to experience, and yours to interpret.
 He doesn’t exist as a vessel to contain our own feelings, and give them an outlet in the game’s world.
 His job, as a well-rounded character, is to act completely independent of the player’s wants, and only according to his own nature.
 Our job, then, is to observe, and process Joel’s actions, and then ask ourselves what they reveal about him as a character.
-It’s only then, when you know who the character is, that care about what they are doing, and why they are doing it.
+It’s only then, when you know who the character is, that you care about what they are doing, and why they are doing it.

 Continue reading on the next page…Previous Next

-There’s nothing all that wholly original about the prologue whatsoever; even its climax is basically a foregone conclusion from minute one, but it’s a conclusion that carries an emotional impact the game earns through effectively wedding narrative with limited gameplay.
+Even though the prologue’s climax is basically a foregone conclusion from minute one, it’s a conclusion that carries an emotional impact the game earns through effectively wedding narrative with limited gameplay.
 Sarah dying after being shot by a solider isn’t just a turning point for the plot, but the defining moment we need to experience in order to understand one of The Last of Us‘s main characters.
-A good film can use a prologue as the warm-up vignette to the real story ahead (2009’s Star Trek comes to mind), but a great one will be able to turn a self-contained opening into an appetizer for the main course (lead writer Neil Druckmann cites Finding Nemo as the game’s animated inspiration, but Up, another Pixar classic, succeeds at using the same structure).
+A good film can use a prologue as the warm-up vignette to the real story ahead (2009’s Star Trek comes to mind), but a great one will be able to turn a self-contained opening into an appetizer for the main course (lead writer Neil Druckmann cites Finding Nemo as the game’s animated inspiration, but Up, another Pixar classic, succeeds at using this same structure).

-Within minutes of meeting them, Sarah and Joel are already capable conduits for emotional transference (theirs onto ours, not vice-versa), because they’re identifiable as actual human beings.
-A blue-collar dad looking to save his daughter from getting devoured by zombies sounds like incredibly simple stuff in light of how revolutionary I’m building it up to be, but it’s not a matter of details so much as efficacy.
-Simple is not a four-letter word when it comes to proper storytelling, but all too often, game narratives will ignore fundamentals for lack of time, effort, or belief in their value, leading to stories that are built on lazy, or dramatically dishonest foundations.
+Within minutes of meeting them, Sarah and Joel are already capable conduits for emotional transference (theirs onto ours, not vice-versa) because they’re identifiable as actual human beings.
+A blue-collar dad looking to save his daughter from zombies sounds like incredibly simple stuff in light of how revolutionary I’m building it up to be, but it’s not a matter of details so much as efficacy.
+Simple should not be a four-letter word when it comes to proper storytelling, but all too often, game narratives will ignore fundamentals for lack of time, effort, or belief in their value, leading to stories that are built on lazy, or dramatically dishonest foundations.
 This is evident when looking at the underpinnings of many game stories, of which, two recurring themes pop-up frequently: amnesia and revenge.

-Amnesia is a more common characteristic of video game protagonists than left-handedness, because giving the player a “fish-out-of-water” point of view is more important to developers than actually providing the player a character to actually care about (again, there’s that indulgence creeping in).
-Often tied in with the amnesia cliché is the deep dark secret the lead character keeps hidden from everyone, including the player, until such a time that the secret can be unveiled for maximum dramatic effect.
-To keep such reveals from being insultingly obvious in other mediums, the entire production can wrap and form itself around the surprise.
-However, development of a game’s story can’t be as fluid, and neither can the production of the game surrounding that story.
+Amnesia is a more common characteristic of video game protagonists than left-handedness, because giving the player a “fish out of water” point of view is more important to developers than actually providing the player a character to actually care about (again, there’s that indulgence creeping in).
+Often tied in with the amnesia cliché is the Deep Dark Secret the lead character keeps hidden from everyone, including the player, until such a time that the truth can be revealed for maximum dramatic effect.
+In other mediums, protecting that reveal sometimes means the entire production has to wrap and form itself around the surprise.
+However, development of a game’s story is never so fluid, and neither is the production of the game surrounding that story.
 It’s not impossible to make a good twist in a game, but forcing one in to save a poor story can just lead to narrative hemorrhaging, which further exacerbates the shoddy construction of the story to begin with.
-Last year’s Dishonored kept one of the story’s core relationships so secret that it’s optional for the player to find; when hugely important story details are being treated like easter eggs, it’s a reminder of how lowly narrative is prioritized in the grand scheme of game design.
+Last year’s Dishonored kept one of the story’s core relationships so secret that it’s optional for the player to discover; when hugely important story details are treated like easter eggs, it’s a reminder of how lowly narrative is prioritized in the grand scheme of game design.

-Revenge as a plot motivator is the other trend Dishonored double-dips on, as it just so happens to overlap well enough with the Venn diagram of generic gameplay design (killing things of increasing challenge) and standard story arcing (overcoming increasingly difficult obstacles to achieve a single goal), that it’s become the go-to conflict in character-based stories.
-Though it’s often the throughline of most shooters and action games, it’s not automatically a bad one: Grand Theft Auto IV did an admirable job of weaving Niko Belic’s desire for a fresh start in with his need to settle a score from his former life.
-Though it worked in a vacuum, the cleanness of the conflict got lost when placed in the broader world of the GTA universe, which has a satirical edge more grating than usual when it’s suffocating the human element at the story’s center (Rockstar did a much better job with Red Dead Redemption, which both textured the warpath of its lead with more nuance, and contextualized the character’s violence within the world more believably).
+Revenge as a plot-motivator is the other trend Dishonored double-dips on, as it overlaps in the Venn diagram of generic gameplay design (killing things of increasing challenge) and standard story arcing (overcoming increasingly difficult obstacles to achieve a single goal), becoming the go-to conflict in character-based stories.
+Though it’s often the throughline of most shooters and action games, it’s not an inherently bad one: Grand Theft Auto IV did an admirable job of weaving Niko Belic’s desire for a fresh start in with his need to settle a score from his former life.
+Though it worked in a vacuum, the cleanness of the conflict got lost when placed in the broader world of the GTA universe, which has a satirical edge more grating than usual if it’s suffocating the human element at the story’s center (Rockstar did a much better job with Red Dead Redemption, which both textured the warpath of its lead with more nuance, and contextualized the character’s violence within the world more believably).

 A bigger problem occurs when games use revenge, or other singular plot-motivating emotions, as shorthand for character depth.
 The God of War games are both commendable for how strongly their gameplay and story commit to one man’s vendetta as the fuel for an entire franchise, and disappointing for how utterly banal that motivation becomes well before the story’s conclusion.
-By the end of the GoW trilogy, the player has killed not just Zeus, the fixation of Kratos’ hatred, but literally EVERYTHING ELSE in the world of God of War, save for the buzzards.
-It’s an appropriately operatic and tragic ending, considering the Greek subject matter, but it fails to impact the player because Kratos doesn’t register as an emotionally identifiable entity, just a pasty, bald mound of rage.
+By the end of the GoW trilogy, the player has killed not just Zeus, the fixation of Kratos’ hatred, but literally everything else in the world of God of War, save for the buzzards.
+It’s an appropriately operatic and tragic ending, considering the Greek subject matter, but it fails to impact the player because Kratos doesn’t register as an emotionally identifiable entity.
 There’s even an entire subplot in the third game dedicated to trying to humanize him, but the choice he makes (arguably the only one of dramatic value in the entire franchise), only serves to reaffirm his position as an outlet for innate player desire to see lost family members avenged, and bad guys punished.